microchip-pic-avr-examples/dspic33c-can-tp/README.md

 1. The Explorer 16/32 board requires the following:
     - MCP2542 Click - inserted into the mikroBUS A slot
     - dsPIC33CK256MP508 PIM inserted into the designated slot
-    - USB cable connected from the PC to the PKOB or PICkit 4
+    - USB cable connected from the PC to the PICkit™ 5

 2. The Curiosity board requires the following:
     - MCP2542 Click - inserted into the mikroBUS A slot
-    - USB cable connected from the PC to the PKOB
+    - USB cable connected from the PC to the PICkit™ 5

 3. Connect the devices together using an CAN cable:
     - Insert the ends into each MCP2542 click board